 The Reapers believe that anyone that knows of their existence and power but still opposes them to be completely outside the bounds of logic.
 Paragon Shepard tells Harbinger to shut it in the Arrival DLC for Mass Effect 2.

 Shepard: Maybe you're right.
 Maybe we can't win.
 But we will fight.
 We will sacrifice.
 And we will find a way!
 Because that's what humans do!

-Considering the amount of horrifying and traumatizing shit Isaac Clarke is forced to go through, he's arguably alot safer fighting the hideous undead Necromorphs than he is deciding which humans he should trust as they are likely to be (1) unlucky people driven insane by the Marker, (2) EarthGov like Kendra Daniels, or (3) deluded or conniving Unitologists in the form of Daina or Challus Mercer.
-What few good, sane people out there are few and far between, with a good half of them either horribly killed or driven bonkers by the Marker.
+Considering the amount of horrifying and traumatizing shit Isaac Clarke is forced to go through, he's arguably a lot safer fighting the hideous undead Necromorphs than he is deciding which humans he should trust as they are likely to be (1) unlucky people driven insane by the Marker, (2) EarthGov like Kendra Daniels, or (3) deluded or conniving Unitologists in the form of Daina or Challus Mercer.
+Good, sane people are few and far between out in the black, with a good half of them either horribly killed or driven bonkers by the Marker.